wp-plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 4.2.1 =
-= 4.2 =
+* Fixed bug when searching in a *multiselectbox* profile field type = 4.2 =
-* Added the ability to use form templates
+* Added ability to use form templates
 = 4.1.1 =
 * Fixed bug with field labels containing quotes
 = 4.1 =
-* Added ability to create custom Members Directory pages, and to use them as search results pages = 4.0.3 =
+* Added ability to create custom Members Directory pages
+* Added ability to use them as custom search results pages = 4.0.3 =
 * Fixed PHP fatal error when BP component *Extended Profiles* was not active
 * Replaced deprecated like_escape()